Jayeon LindelleePh.D., Postdoctoral researcher, Postdoctoral Fellow, Doctor of PhilosophyFormer name: Jayeon Lee

 - Social Policy, Unemployment protection, Nordic welfare state, Trade unions, Sustainable welfare, Civil society, EU's social policy

-I publicly defended my doctoral dissertation in 2018 with the title "Beyond retrenchment.
+I defended my doctoral thesis in November 2018 with the title: "Beyond retrenchment.
 Multi-pillarization of Swedish unemployment benefit provision".

 I teach in a graduate level course Social Policy in Europe where I lecture about privatization in welfare services and social insurances and about the topic of sustainable welfare.
 I lead seminars, supervize and examine students' course papers (in English).